About the ExxonMobil Dental Plan

-- Diagnostic supplementary (bite-wing) X-rays (limited to four times each calendar year).
+- Diagnostic supplementary (bite-wing) X-rays (limited to one time each calendar year).

 - Periapical X-rays

-- Topical stannous fluoride application (limited to four times each calendar year).
+- Topical stannous fluoride application (limited to one time for adults and two times for children under age 16 each calendar year).

 - Space maintainers and their insertion (limited to deciduous teeth whether primary or baby teeth and treatment for a covered family member under age 19).